erikknaake/EKVault/docs/Privacy.md

 We use the url of the current open tab whenever you open Password Manager, so we can prefill the domain fields when loading, editing or saving a password.
 The hostname of the url of the url is saved whenever you save a new password or edit a password.
-You can always edit the domain filed if you dont want a domain to be saved.
+You can always edit the domain filed if you don't want a domain to be saved.

 We save the currently selected username whenever you
 - Add a username